Moira A. McDonald

 Tourism & Hospitality Management

 Moira McDonald joined Royal Roads University in 2016 as the program head for the Bachelor of Arts in International Hotel Management and the Bachelor of Arts in Global Tourism Management second-year programming.
 With twenty years of experience in academia and the hospitality and tourism industries, her senior-level hospitality experience and teaching experience provide exciting classroom discussion, problem-based learning and discovery, relevant topic analysis and inquiry.
-In 2019 McDonald accepted the duties as program head with oversight for the Bachelor of Arts in International Hotel Management (BA IHM) program.
+In 2019, McDonald accepted the duties of program head, overseeing the third and fourth year programming of the Bachelor of Arts in International Hotel Management (BA IHM) program.
+In July 2023, McDonald became the Tourism and Hospitality Management School's Director and continues in that role.
+In April 2025, Moira accepted the duties as program head for the Master of Arts, Tourism Management graduate studies program.

 McDonald is passionate about teaching and supporting a sense of belonging for undergraduate and graduate students.
-Her research interests include intercultural education, leadership in tourism and hospitality, women and mentorship in the workplace, niche tourism, internationalization of curriculum, and adult learning theories as applied to experiences and transformational learning theory.
+Her research interests include generative AI in education and tourism, intercultural adult education, and leadership practice in hospitality and tourism.
+Focusing on leadership, her research area includes women executives’ pathways to success, mentorship in the workplace, and internationalization at home.

 Experience